thevaluesdao/values-finance-docs/README.md

-# Values Bridge DOCS
+# Values Docs

-This is a git repository of Values Bridge DOCS.
+This is a git repository of Values Docs.

 [** Open DOCS →**](https://docs.values.finance)